 - ½ Recipe wild garlic pesto (see recipe on the blog)

-- In the meantime, put the flour in a bowl with salt and sugar.
+- Meanwhile, put the flour in a bowl with the salt and sugar.

 - Now add the plant-based drink-yeast-butter mixture (plant-based drink-butter mixture when using dry yeast) to the bowl and knead for 5 – 10 minutes to form a smooth dough.

-- You can tell how the consistency of the dough changes and how elastic it becomes over time.
+- You notice how the consistency of the dough changes and how elastic it becomes over time.